Post job

 In general, a mixer prepares dry chemicals and raw materials and combines them for use in safety boot manufacturing.
 Mixers provide training to work with chemicals under the regulations set by OSHA.
 They execute the sampling, documentation review, and inspection as required and necessary.
 Usually, they work in various departments while keeping with the standards.
 The skills and knowledge they need to develop include safety procedures, production schedules, and company policies.

-There are some key differences in responsibilities as well.
-For example, a blending machine operator responsibilities require skills like "pallets," "safety regulations," "gmp," and "fda."
+There are some key differences in the responsibilities of each position.
+For example, blending machine operator responsibilities require skills like "pallets," "safety regulations," "gmp," and "fda."
 Meanwhile a typical composition worker has skills in areas such as "hand tools," "machine tools," "vacuum bag," and "composite materials."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Composition workers tend to reach higher levels of education than blending machine operators.
 In fact, composition workers are 6.8% more likely to graduate with a Master's Degree and 0.0% less likely to have a Doctoral Degree.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that blending machine operator responsibilities requires skills like "pallets," "machine operation," "departmental procedures," and "production process."
-But a mixer might use skills, such as, "basic math," "math," "mixers," and "safety procedures."
+For example, resumes show us that blending machine operator responsibilities requires skills like "pallets," "machine operation," "departmental procedures," and "production process."
+But a mixer might use other skills in their typical duties, such as, "basic math," "math," "mixers," and "safety procedures."

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from blending machine operators resumes, they are more likely to have skills like "pallets," "safety regulations," "gmp," and "fda."
-But a tinter might have skills like "sales floor," "customer vehicles," "car dealerships," and "inventory control."
+The required skills of the two careers differ considerably.
+For example, blending machine operators are more likely to have skills like "pallets," "safety regulations," "gmp," and "fda."
+But a tinter is more likely to have skills like "sales floor," "customer vehicles," "car dealerships," and "inventory control."

-Tinters typically study at similar levels compared with blending machine operators.
+Most tinters achieve a similar degree level compared to blending machine operators.
 For example, they're 1.9% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.